Program Highlights for Bilbao / Getxo, Spain

 Why Study In Bilbao / Getxo?

 Study in Bilbao to live and learn about international business, Spanish language, and culture in a modern, cutting edge city—a banking and service center with world class museums and art galleries, gleaming metros, futuristic music halls, and a modern airport.
-Located in the north of Spain near the French border; Bilbao and Getxo (where most housing is located) are situated in beautiful green mountains that face the ocean, making it possible to hike in the morning and go swimming in the afternoon.
-Close by there are several picturesque coastal towns with great beaches that are easily accessible by public transportation.
+Located in northern Spain near the French border; Bilbao and Getxo (where most housing is located) are situated in beautiful green mountains that face the ocean, making it possible to hike in the morning and go swimming in the afternoon.

 Study for a semester or year and choose courses in intensive language, business, and cultural studies.
 An intensive language approach allows you to complete one to three courses (4-11 credits) of university foreign language in only one semester, depending on your curricular focus.
-The program also offers the opportunity to do internships.
-Combine what you learn in the classroom with field trips, optional tours and field studies, cultural events, and village festivals outside the classroom to enrich your time in Bilbao; excursions throughout the Basque region of Spain and France to sites of social, historic, artistic, and economic interest reveal important sites of cultural and historical value that you might not have discovered on your own.
+Combine what you learn in the classroom with internships, field trips, optional tours and field studies, cultural events, and village festivals.
 Experience the society and culture of the Basque Country through personal interaction with local students and in the community.
 A local university student will be available to become your conversation partner, which is an excellent way to make friends and become integrated into the community.